Interested in day trading?

 These all are just pieces of the puzzle, though…

 Yep, it’s good to have a good broker, to know the best setups, and to use the most powerful software.
 But, in reality, your process and dedication are critical.

 Building toward consistent trading comes through hard work.
 You’ll try and fail a lot as a newbie.
 That’s just part of learning.
 And it helps you to refine your process so you can:

 - Execute your trade plans well (including limiting your losses)

 By now you’ve learned that several factors can help you determine whether day trading is the right style for you.

 And finally — but no less important — you have to develop the right mental state.
-This is a big deal, and if you don’t learn to properly do this, you might as well kiss your capital goodbye.
+This is a big deal.
+If you don’t learn to do this, you might as well kiss your capital goodbye.
 Day trading is a challenging profession, so you gotta have proper mastery over your emotions — before, during, and after every trade.

 Tools of the Trade